galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > > b.
 By promoting conformity to existing structures. <br>
 > > c.
 By fostering a reflective approach to learning and encouraging critical analysis. <br>
 > > d.
 By discouraging diverse perspectives.
-> 2. **According to the Frankfurt School thinkers, what did critical thinking in education aim to achieve?**
+> 2. **When dealing with diverse cultural perspectives, why might the positivist conception of critical thinking face limitations?**
 > > a.
-To maintain the status quo. <br>
-> > b.
-To encourage blind acceptance of authority. <br>
-> > c.
-To develop individuals who conform to norms. <br>
-> > d.
-To empower individuals to question and transform social structures. <br>
-> 3. **When dealing with diverse cultural perspectives, why might the positivist conception of critical thinking face limitations?**
-> > a.
 It fails to acknowledge cultural biases. <br>
 > > b.
 It prioritizes subjective experiences. <br>
 > > c.
 Cultural perspectives are irrelevant to objective analysis. <br>
 > > d.
 It encourages emotional responses. <br>
-> 4. **In the Frankfurt School's view, how does critical thinking contribute to the development of individuals within an educational context?**
+> 3. **In the Frankfurt School's view, how does critical thinking contribute to the development of individuals within an educational context?**
 > > a.
 By discouraging any form of dissent. <br>
 > > b.
 By promoting uncritical acceptance of information. <br>
 > > c.
 By fostering independent thought. <br>